-For more than five decades, armed groups have engaged in conflict with the Colombian government.
+For more than five decades, illegal armed groups in Colombia have engaged in conflict with the government.
 Improvised explosive devices or IEDs, (classified as landmines in Colombia) have been laid throughout rural areas, devastating local communities.
-For years, according to Landmine Monitor, Colombia was ranked as the second most mine-affected country in the world.
-There have been over 11,500 mine victims in Colombia since 1990, were approximately 39% correspond to civilians.
+For years, according to Landmine Monitor, Colombia was ranked as the country with the second number of landmine victims in the world.
+According to the National Authority, there have been over 11,600 mine and UXO victims in Colombia since 1990, were 39% correspond to civilians.

-Landmines continue to have a huge effect on the civilian population, causing physical harm, preventing farming and affecting livelihoods.
-Humanitarian demining has a pivotal role in the implementation of the Peace Agreement.
+Landmines continue to have a huge effect on the civilian population, causing physical harm, preventing IDP return, land restitution, development projects, farming, agriculture, and affecting livelihoods.

 HALO set up an office in Colombia in 2009 and began clearance operations in September 2013.
 We are currently operating in Antioquia (the department with the highest number of mine victims), Meta, Tolima, Cauca, Valle del Cauca, Nariño and Putumayo.

-By January 2018, HALO Colombia had cleared a total of 122 minefields (548.942), safely destroying more than 379 mines in the process.
-Additionally, HALO’s survey teams (NTS) have cancelled 397 suspected hazardous areas from the national database, which can now be declared safe for land restitution, IDP return and resettlement, and development.
-Together these activities have benefited more than 12,300 people direct and indirectly.
+By September 2018, HALO Colombia had cleared a total of 158 minefields (744.796m2), safely destroying more than 550 mines in the process.
+Additionally, HALO’s survey teams (NTS) have cancelled 640 suspected hazardous areas from the national database, which can now be declared safe for use.
+Together these activities have benefited more than 14,600 people.

 Thanks are given for the generous support from our donors – the Governments of the United States and Canada, Grupo Energía de Bogotá, Irish Aid, the Governments of Netherlands, New Zealand, Norway, the Swiss Agency for Development and Cooperation, the Government of the United Kingdom and the United Nations Multi-Partner Trust Fund, amongst others.